Who can get a Scottish Welfare Fund payment

 Crisis grants are for short-term living expenses if there is an emergency, or living expenses and items if there is a disaster.
 They provide a safety net when there is an immediate threat to health or safety.
 To get a crisis grant you must be on a low income or be unable to access your money.
 Read more about what this means.

-- if you or your family are facing exceptional pressure
+- if you or your family is under exeptional pressure

-- to care for a prisoner or young offender on temporary release
+- if you're looking after a prisoner or a young offender who is on temporary release

 To get a community care grant you must be on a low income or be unable to to access your money.
 Read more about what this means.

 Crisis grants help pay for essentials like food or heating.

 Community care grants can cover the full cost of the item you need.
 In the case of a community care grant paid for people looking after a prisoner on home leave, it can cover living expenses.

 You can be paid cash or be given the items you need.
 Your local authority can also make payments using pre-paid cards or vouchers.